inbravo/aws-feature-set/README.md

 - Instance Status Check – Health of instance.
 If they arise, reboot the instance.

 ## EC2 Security Groups
 - A security group is a virtual firewall.
 - First line of defense.
 Network ACLs are second line.
 - 1 instance can have multiple security groups.
 As each security group only "allows" inbound traffic, there will never be a conflict on security group rules.
 - Security group changes are applied immediately.
 - Security groups are "stateful".
 Rules added as inbound rules – automatic outbound rules are added.
 Response back on the same channel.
 NACLs are stateless.
 - All inbound traffic is blocked by default.
 You have to allow specific inbound rules for protocols
 - All outbound traffic is allowed by default.
 - Only allow rules, no deny rules exist.
 Use NACLs to deny specific IPs
 - Any number of EC2 instances in a security group.
 - EC2 instances in the default security group can communicate with each other.
-  - Multiple security groups can be attached to an instance.
+- Multiple security groups can be attached to an instance

 ## Volumes and Snapshots
 - Volumes are virtual hard disks.
 - You can attach volume to EC2 instance belonging to same AZ
 - To Detach a volume from EC2 instance, you have to umount it first
 - Snapshots are point in time copies of volumes – stored in S3.
 Taking first snapshot takes a while.
 - Subsequent snapshots will only store the delta in S3.
 Only changed blocks are stored in S3.
 - You can create volumes from Snapshots.
 During this you can also change Volume Storage Type
 - Volume is just block data.
 You need to format it create specific file system e.g. ext4
 - Root Volume is one where OS is installed / booted.
 It is not encrypted by default on AWS AMIs

 ### RAID, Volumes & Snapshots.
 - RAID 0 – Striped, No Redundancy , Good Performance – No Backup/Failover
 - RAID 1 – mirrored, Redundancy
 - RAID 5 – Good for reads, bad for writes.
 AWS doesn’t recommend using RAID 5 on EBS
 - RAID 10 – Raid 0 + Raid 1
 - Use RAID Arrays when a single volume IOPs are not sufficient for your need.
 E.g. Database.
 Then you create RAID Array to meet IOPs requirements.
-  - To take snapshot of RAID Array –
+- To take snapshot of RAID Array
-    1. Stop the application from writing to cache and  flush all cache to Disk
+	- Stop the application from writing to cache and  flush all cache to Disk
-    2. Freeze the file system
+	- Freeze the file system
-    3. Umount the RAID Array
+	- Umount the RAID Array
-    4. Shutdown the EC2 instance
+	- Shutdown the EC2 instance
 - Snapshots of encrypted volumes are encrypted automatically.
 - You can copy snapshot to another region while encrypting it.
 - Create Image from snapshot.
 - The EC2 instance thus created will have root volume encrypted.
-  - You can’t share encrypted snapshots as the encryption key is tied to your account.
+- You can’t share encrypted snapshots as the encryption key is tied to your account

 ## EBS backed v/s Instance store
 - You can reboot or terminate instance store backed EC2 VMs
 - You can start , stop , reboot or terminate EBS backed EC2 VMs
 - EC2 instance on instance store is lost if host hypervisor fails.
 Not so with EBS backed instances.
 - EBS volumes can be attached / detached to EC2 instances.
 One at a time
 - EBS backed AMI is from EBS snapshot
 - Instance store back volume is from template in S3.
 Hence slower to provision
 - You will not lose data is you reboot for both.
-  - With EBS, you can ask AWS not to delete the volume upon instance termination.
+- With EBS, you can ask AWS not to delete the volume upon instance termination

 ## EC2 Status Checks
-There are two types of status checks: system status checks and instance status checks.

 ### System Status Checks
 Monitor the AWS systems required to use your instance to ensure they are working properly.
 These checks detect problems with your instance that require AWS involvement to repair.
 When a system status check fails, you can choose to wait for AWS to fix the issue, or you can resolve it yourself (for example, by stopping and starting an instance, or by terminating and replacing an instance).
 The following are examples of problems that can cause system status checks to fail:
 - Loss of network connectivity
 - Loss of system power
 - Software issues on the physical host
 - Hardware issues on the physical host that impact network reachability

 ## Instance Status Checks
 Monitor the software and network configuration of your individual instance.
 These checks detect problems that require your involvement to repair.
 When an instance status check fails, typically you will need to address the problem yourself (for example, by rebooting the instance or by making instance configuration changes).
 The following are examples of problems that can cause instance status checks to fail:
 - Failed system status checks
 - Incorrect networking or startup configuration
 - Exhausted memory
 - Corrupted file system
 - Incompatible kernel

 ## CloudWatch
 - Default Metrics – Network, Disk , CPU and Status check ( Instance and System)
 - Memory – RAM is a custom metric
 - You can create custom dashboards all CloudWatch metrics.
 - CloudWatch alarms – set notifications when particular thresholds are hit.
 - CloudWatch events help you respond to state changes.
 E.g. run Lambda function in response to.
 - CloudWatch logs helps you monitor EC2 instance/application/system logs.
 Logs send data to CloudWatch
 - Standard monitoring 5 mins.
 Detailed monitoring 1 minute.
 - CloudWatch is for logging.
-CloudTrail is for auditing your calls.
+CloudTrail is for auditing your calls

 ## AWS CLI Usage
   - Users can login with Access Key ID and Secret Access Key.
 If anything is compromised, you can regenerate the secret access key.
   - Also you can delete the user and recreate.